 Big thanks as usual to @Bioreconstruct who is the best at taking construction photos from around the parks, especially the aerial ones!
 You can get an inside look at all the projects going on in Disney World.
 Let’s take a look…

-We’re continuing to update this post so scroll down for the latest photos…
+We’re continuing to update this post so scroll all the way down for the latest photos…

 (Original Post 3/21/19):

 So just to give you an idea of how the moat around Cinderella Castle usually is, here’s a shot of what it normally looks like: